-Algebra 1 CP 313102 313101 GPA Weight: 0 Grading Scale: General NCAA Approved?
-Yes Length: Year-long on a block Number of Credits: 2.0 Grade Level: 9
+Algebra 1 CP S, T, M Algebra 1: 313102 GPA Weight: O Grading Scale: College Prep NCAA Approved?
+Yes Length: Semester Number of Credits: 1.0 Grade Level: 9

 This course primarily covers linear, quadratic and exponential functions.
 For these function families, students will use equation solving, graphing, and connections between different representations to analyze contextual problems.
 Supporting concepts include inequalities, absolute value, polynomials, exponents, and basic statistics.
 This course is designed to address all Algebra 1 topics.
 Students are required to take the TNReady end-of-course Exam with the exam score included as a part of the student's final grade in the course.